5 Tips to Pick the Right Real Estate Agent

 Before picking your real estate agent, check out their previous work.
 Look for homes similar to yours or the ones you’re interested in.
 If they have experience working with homes like the one you have in mind, then this could be a good fit.

 Working with a real estate agent is a very human thing.
-If you think that a real estate agent isn’t going to work out and you don’t know why, you may want to move on and find someone else.
+If you think that a real estate agent isn’t going to work out, even if you don’t know why, you may want to move on and find someone else.
 Always trust your gut, even if the realtor might have worked out.

 Remember: buying or selling a home can be a long process.
 If something doesn’t feel right and you’re uncomfortable, that’s something you may hold on to through the entire process.
 This might slow things down at some point, or you could get stressed out and regret your decision at some point.